okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/social-login/main/github/noemail.md

 You can customize this mapping by using the [Okta Expression Language](/docs/reference/okta-expression-language/).
 See [Profile Editor](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_app_map) for more information on attribute mapping.

-To generate logins and email addresses for <StackSelector snippet="idp" noSelector inline /> users, do the following:
+To generate user login values and email addresses for <StackSelector snippet="idp" noSelector inline /> users, do the following:

 1. From the Admin Console, click **Security**.